 Correspondence with Tchaikovsky

-8 letters from Tchaikovsky to Yelizaveta Tchaikovskaya have survived, dating from 1865 to 1892 or 1893, of which those highlighted in bold are available in English translations on this site:
+8 letters from Tchaikovsky to Yelizaveta Tchaikovskaya have survived, dating from 1865 to 1892 or 1893, of which those highlighted in bold have been translated into English on this website:

 - Letter 76 – 29 October/10 November 1865, from Saint Petersburg